grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 The deck was steel grating.
 She got to her knees.
 The steel grating pushing through her the knees of her brown leather overalls that were cracked at the joints where they bent.
 She put her fingers through the grating and lifted it up and put it aside.
 She reached her hand down and felt the raw steel of the pressure hull.
 It was cold, damp, and greasy, but that was normal.
 She replaced the grate and went on to the next compartment forward.

 More batteries here, though fewer.
-They lined the walls, but not as deeply as the previous compartment because there were trim tanks inside the pressure hull here.
+They lined the walls, but not as deeply as the previous compartment because there were trim tanks on either side inside the pressure hull here.
 She checked below the grating again, but here too everything had the normal amount of greasy dryness.
 She passed forward from that compartment through a hatch into the main cargo hold.

-The main cargo hold was one giant void.
+The main cargo hold was one giant void occupying most of the front half of the boat.
 More than thirty meters long, and almost ten meters wide.
-The air was still and stale and smelled of rust and petroleum, grease and oils.
+The air was still and stale.
+It smelled of rust and petroleum, grease and oils.
 The overhead bare bulbs had a harsh jaundiced yellow color.
 The hold was mostly empty -- they had been coming from their last cargo drop-off and were heading towards the depots in the north in hopes of being hired for another shipping run.
 A few wooden crates, stippled green and black with mold, were stacked up along the sides.
 And a pile of rusted bicycles were lined up in a corner and strapped against the wall with leather straps to keep them from shifting with the movement of the boat.
 In another nook was stashed a couple of welding rigs wrapped with chain and some bins of scrap metal.
-It had always bothered Captain Percy that they couldn't find a more considered place to stash these sundries than the cargo hold.
+It had always bothered Captain Percy that they could not find a more considered place to stash these sundries than the cargo hold.

-She walked along the center line of the space, listening carefully.
+She walked along the center line of the space -- the spine of the boat -- listening carefully.
 It seemed to her there was something wrong with the sound of her footsteps on the metal grating.
 As she neared the front of the compartment, she realized it was not the quality of the sound of her footsteps, it was that she could hear water trickling faintly.
 She knelt down and pulled up the grating.
 There was a pond of oily black water just under the deck level.
 In it swam a small school of old cigarette butts.
 Little ripples formed from resonance with the hum of the electric motors, their vibrations passing up the hull and encoding themselves on the scum of the surface here.

 There should not be this much water.
 Percy now knew exactly what was wrong with her boat: the ramming had cracked the pressure hull, and the _Prospect's_ cargo hold was filling slowly with water.